 Can you do this job?

 That’s the basic question behind much of what you’ll be asked in a job interview.
-In fact, one of the main reasons an employer invites you to an interview is to assess whether you and your skills are a good match for the position.
+It’s about finding out whether you and your skills are a good match for the position.
+In fact, that’s one of the main reasons an employer invites you to an interview.

 To make a strong impression in a job interview, you’ll need to describe situations that demonstrate your:

-- work-specific or technical skills, such as using a software program, repairing a piece of equipment or teaching a class
+- Work-specific or technical skills.
+These include using a software program, repairing a piece of equipment or teaching a class.

-- employability or transferable skills, such as the personal, teamwork and fundamental skills you need to succeed in every work situation.
+- Employability or transferable skills.
+For example, the personal, teamwork, and fundamental skills you need to succeed in every work situation.

 If you have limited work-specific skills, don't worry.
-An increasing number of employers are willing to hire employees with transferable skills and train them to do the technical tasks the work requires.
+An increasing number of employers are willing to hire employees with transferable skills.
+They then train the employees to do the technical tasks the work requires.
 If you’ve been called to an interview, the employer may have already decided that you have or can learn the necessary work-specific skills.

-To prepare for interview questions, be sure you identify your skills and then practise describing situations in which you’ve used them successfully.
+To prepare for interview questions, be sure you identify your skills.
+Then practice describing situations in which you’ve used them successfully.
 Follow these suggestions.